 How to Test out of College Classes

 The purpose of placement tests is to determine whether or not a student has mastered the particular subject matter.
-While testing options will vary at each community college, all students should be able to take placement tests that will earn you course credits.
+While testing options will vary at each community college, all students should be able to take placement tests that will earn them course credits.
 For example, at Warren Community College

-in Michigan, students can "Accelerate their graduation from college by taking exams including Advanced Placement exams, the College Level Examination Placement tests or the Warren County Community College Institutional Credit by Exam tests."
+in Michigan, students can "Accelerate their graduation from college by taking exams including Advanced Placement exams, the College Level Examination Placement tests, or the Warren County Community College Institutional Credit by Exam tests."
 Through these exams, students can earn 30 to 45 hours of course credit - without having to actually sit in class!

 Students attending Warren Community College